DP-Hype: Federated Differentially Private Hyperparameter Search: Related Work

-\paragraph{Distributed DP Hyperparameter Search} Conducting a hyperparameter search on sensitive data in the distributed setting is far less studied in contrast to the central setting, as privacy-preserving distributed learning by itself is a difficult task.
-Some solutions like DP-FSAEA~\cite{chen2024locally} are specialized on specific learning algorithms, which leverage some properties of gradients used to train models.
-Others like PrivTuna~\cite{mitic2025privacy} focus on simulating the central setting with secure multi-party computation by paying the price of high communication overhead that only works with a few clients without real privacy protection as the results are just published without further protection.
-When it comes to a distributed privacy-preserving hyperparameter search in general, there exist essentially two algorithms.
-First, DP-FTS-DE~\cite{dai2021differentially} for privacy-preserving distributed Bayesian optimization and second, Feathers~\cite{seng2022feathers} combining neural architecture and hyperparameter search based on loss differences between hyperparameters.
+\paragraph{Federated DP Hyperparameter Search} Conducting a hyperparameter search on sensitive data in the federated setting is far less studied in contrast to the central setting, as privacy-preserving federated learning by itself is a difficult task.
+Some solutions like LDP-DSBO~\cite{chen2024locally} are specialized on specific learning algorithms, which leverage some properties of gradients used to train models.
+Others like PrivTuna~\cite{mitic2025privacy} focus on simulating the central setting with SMPC by paying the price of high communication overhead that only works with a few clients without real privacy protection as the results are just published without noise.
+When it comes to a federated privacy-preserving hyperparameter search in general, there exist essentially two algorithms.
+First, DP-FTS-DE~\cite{dai2021differentially} for privacy-preserving federated Bayesian optimization and second, Feathers~\cite{seng2022feathers} combining neural architecture and hyperparameter search based on loss differences between hyperparameters.
 However, DP-FTS-DE tackles a different problem than \tool{}, as it aims to help clients with the convergence of local hyperparameters.
 Moreover, DP-FTS-DE relies on a trusted third party, and there is no guarantee that the hyperparameters of one client work for another client.
 Additionally, the privacy analysis does not account for the hyperparameters to be published.
 Feathers, on the other hand, comes closest to our approach.
-However, when diving into the details, Feathers fails to preserve DP, because it uses the cross-entropy loss with additive noise without any clipping, even though this loss function is unbounded and could theoretically be drastically influenced when exchanging data of a single client.
-Furthermore, Feathers does not take the most severe leakage into account: Each hyperparameter that is evaluated increases the leakage.
+However, Feathers fails to preserve DP, because it uses the cross-entropy loss with additive noise without any clipping, even though this loss function is unbounded and could theoretically be drastically influenced when exchanging data of a single client.
+Furthermore, Feathers does not take into account that each hyperparameter that is evaluated increases the leakage.
 In addition, Feathers does not perform well under realistic assumptions, i.e., small privacy budgets and a set of hyperparameters containing a lot of bad-performing candidates~\cite{seng2022feathers}.